nathanielburman/horror-story-restaurant/README.md

 # horror-story-restaurant

+Title: Comfort Food
+Whats more comfortable than service with a smile?

 Plot: Evil house movies from hollywood are getting really fucking retarded.
 White women are literally scared of their ... home.
 So to change that up a notch becuase I can't stand these people anymore, I had to make the resturant a source of pure evil now.

 Hey woman, get the fuck out of my house right now bitch!
 Yeah you thought I wanted you in my kitchen, get the fuck out and GO TO THE RESTURANT BITCH!
 YOU FUCKING WHORE.
 Get out.
 Now!
 No im never your boyfriend!
 You have no place in this house.
 LEAVE NOW BITCH!
 GO TO YOUR FAVORITE RESTURANT YOU LOVE SO MUCH and get the fuck out of this house!